Easy Southern Candied Sweet Potatoes

 Yams vs Sweet Potatoes- What’s the Difference?

 Yams and sweet potatoes are entirely different vegetables.
-Some grocery stores will mislabel them and call them both sweet potatoes or vice versa, but it is incorrect.
+Some grocery stores will mislabel them and call them both sweet potatoes or vice versa, but this is incorrect.
 Yams and sweet potatoes are different in looks and taste.

 Sweet Potatoes usually have a smother skin with a reddish color.
 The inside (flesh) is orange, soft, creamy, and sweet.
 Sweet potatoes are more easily found in grocery stores year-round.